ashikibrahim07/2023-house-calendar/README.md

 # 2023 House Calendar

-Inspired by the house calendar hanging in front of me as I work on my laptop, I decided to recreate it using HTML and CSS.
+Inspired by the house calendar hanging in front of me as I work on my laptop, I decided to recreate it using HTML and CSS only.